 - Phifer SunScreen blocks 70 percent.
 For those who want even more protection,

-- Phifer Super Solar Screening + can prevent 90 percent of the sun’s heat and glare from penetrating the pool enclosure.
+- Phifer Super Solar Screening + can prevent 90 percent of the sun’s heat and glare from penetrating screen pool enclosures.

 As a bonus, Phifer Sun Control Screens also prevent heat loss in the winter, moderating the chill of cooler weather and allowing you to continue to enjoy your pool when the temperatures start to dip.